 Erasmus+ KA2 Strategic Partnership for Adult Education: 2014-2016

-The project aims to allow practitioners in care as well as family members to produce an effective resource which is at very little or no cost to the persons with dementia or their carers.
-The project encapsulates a research element which then makes an international comparison of the partner countries (UK, Romania, Slovenia, Turkey & Sweden) which informs the development of the training package that is easily transferable and accessible to individuals, carers, family and professionals alike.
+The project aimed to allow practitioners in care as well as family members to produce an effective resource which is at very little or no cost to the persons with dementia or their carers.
+The project encapsulated a research element and an international comparison of the partner countries (UK, Romania, Slovenia, Turkey & Sweden) which informed the development of the training package; transferable and accessible to individuals, carers, family and professionals alike.

-People in direct or indirect contact with people with dementia will become trained in the production of the digital timelines videos across Europe as well as be trained in the ability to train others in the production of same.
-This will allow them to appreciate how they, or those trained by them, can improve the life of a person with dementia by stimulating memories in a technical based multimedia way.
+People in direct or indirect contact with people with dementia were trained in the production of the digital timelines videos across Europe as well trained in the ability to support others in the production of the same.
+This allowed them to appreciate how they, or those trained by them, can improve the life of a person with dementia by stimulating memories in a technical based multimedia way.

 ECAPSE - Early Co-ordinated Actions Preventing Social Exclusion

-ECAPSE will enable a common understanding and better cooperation and support to young people with special needs and also increase collaboration between Vocational Education organisations, health services, employer organisations, businesses and enterprises.
+ECAPSE also sought to enable a common understanding and better cooperation supporting young people with special needs and also to increase collaboration between Vocational Education organisations, health services, employer organisations, businesses and enterprises.
 The responsibility to support young people's development and progress into employment is shared by different players according to individual circumstances but a common, inter-agency approach is vital.